 Using property can provide valuable funds for retirement.
 But it is wise not to rely on it entirely for your retirement income.
 Instead, you could use it to supplement other sources of income, such as a pension.

 How you provide for your retirement is an important decision.
-Speak to an NFU Mutual Financial Adviser who can help you to make the right choices, call 0800 622 323 and select option 3.
+Speak to an NFU Mutual Financial Adviser who can help you to make the right choices, call 0800 622 323.